mahdi-shafiei/STAT-4830/section/2/notes.md

 - With $LU$: $4.3$ million operations
 - **$98\%$ reduction in computation!**

-This dramatic speedup shows why factorization is so powerful: by separating HOW we eliminate ($L$) from WHAT we achieve ($U$), we can reuse our work when only prices change.
+This dramatic speedup shows why factorization is useful: by separating HOW we eliminate ($L$) from WHAT we achieve ($U$), we can reuse our work when only prices change.
 Let's see this in action with PyTorch:

 ```python
 # Form A = X^TX for our house price example